- 1 Top 7 Best Pet Vacuums Compared

 How we decided

 In choosing the best pet hair vacuums for hardwood floors, household furniture, carpets and upholstery, we selected a mix of cordless and plug-in, handheld and upright pet vacuums.
-For the upright models, in looking for those that worked best on pet hair, we narrowed it down to only those with a dedicated, powered pet-hair collecting brush or roller, a cyclonic filter bypass, so as not to become clogged instantly, and at least 8 Amps of suction power.
+For the upright models, in looking for those that worked best on pet hair, we narrowed it down to only those with a dedicated, powered pet-hair collecting brush or roller.
+To really make sure we found the best vacuums for pet hair, we looked at models that included a cyclonic filter bypass, so as not to become clogged instantly, and at least 8 Amps of suction power.

 For cordless models, we included only those battery-powered pet vacuums offering at least 15 minutes of run time and weighing less than five pounds.
 As a bonus, to find the best pet vacuums for allergy sufferers, we selected upright and cordless models equipped with HEPA filters.
 Speaking of cleaning up after pets, the best mop and best all purpose cleaner also helps.